 As a Christian woman, I still go through pain.
 I still have nights I have to pray to keep myself from crying.
 The only difference is I know the pain is necessary in order for me to get through the next level in my life.
 I can’t advance if I’m willing to stay in the same plan, the same level, or the same path in life.
 Also, I never bite off more than I can chew.
 I know how much to put on my plate.
 Some people can probably bite off more than me, but that’s not my business.
 This is my life, therefore I have to make sure I can chew and finish what’s on MY plate.

 For the ones reading this that are lost or haven’t found out your purpose: you are not alone.
 I know it feels like things won’t get better, but it will.
 I know it seems like everyone else has it all together, but everyone has something they wish they were better at.
 God will never give you more than you can bear.
 You can’t give up before you even get started.
 The only person stopping you is you.
-The pain you have endured will mold you into the person you will become.

 “And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong.”